Darguelles/encoded-data-differ/README.md

 ```

 ### Documentation
 This project is documented using OpenAPI v3.0.
-I you want to know main benefits and
+If you want to know main benefits and
 some nice future improvements, visit the [ADR](doc/ADR_002_05042021_openapi_3.md)

 The generated docs are available in: